QuChunhe/study/Java.md

 String prop = System.getProperty("java.time.zone.DefaultZoneRulesProvider");

-TemporalAccessor -> Temporal
+* TemporalAccessor -> Temporal
-TemporalAmount -> Duration, Period
+* TemporalAmount -> Duration, Period
-Temporal ->  HijrahDate, Instant, JapaneseDate, LocalDate, LocalDateTime, LocalTime, MinguoDate, OffsetDateTime, OffsetTime, ThaiBuddhistDate, Year, YearMonth, ZonedDateTime
+* Temporal ->  HijrahDate, Instant, JapaneseDate, LocalDate, LocalDateTime, LocalTime, MinguoDate, OffsetDateTime, OffsetTime, ThaiBuddhistDate, Year, YearMonth, ZonedDateTime
-TemporalUnit -> ChronoUnit
+* TemporalUnit -> ChronoUnit
-TemporalAdjuster
+* TemporalAdjuster
-ZoneId -> ZoneOffset
+* ZoneId -> ZoneOffset
-TimeZone
+* TimeZone
-ZoneRules
+* ZoneRules
-TemporalField ->ChronoField
+* TemporalField ->ChronoField

-Calendar ->  GregorianCalendar
+* Calendar ->  GregorianCalendar
-Chronology ->   IsoChronology, JapaneseChronology
+* Chronology ->   IsoChronology, JapaneseChronology
-Clock
+* Clock

+ ChronoUnit TimeUnit TemporalUnit

+ Duration

 TemporalAmount : This is the base interface type for amounts of time.
 An amount is distinct from a date or time-of-day in that it is not tied to any specific point on the time-line.